AlexSergey/Angular-custom-forms/README.md

 EasyParallaxPlugin
 ==================
-This is very easy and powerfull parallax-scroller plugin.
-It has based on Greensock animation system.
+This is custom forms for Angular.

 - Example(http://www.natrube.net/angular-customforms/index.html)